prasann/blog-next-js/content/_posts/60--langchain-llm-app-development.md

 ---
 title: Langchain for LLM application development
 description: This is a personal notes from the course Langchain for LLM application development.
-This one of the short courses offered by the Deeplearning.ai
+This one of the short courses offered by the Deeplearning.ai.
+Used Azure OpenAI for the workbooks, instead of OpenAI.
 category: tech, langchain, llm
 date: 14-08-2023
 minutesToRead: 5